Delirium

 Key points about delirium

-• Delirium is a confused mental state that causes disorientation (confusion).
-It starts suddenly and can come and go.
+• Delirium is a change in a person’s mental ability that results in confusion, problems paying attention and a lack of awareness of one’s surroundings.
+It usually starts suddenly and can come and go.

-• It is common in older people and people with other health conditions.
+• It’s common in older people and people with many health problems.

-• It usually has an underlying cause.
-Many people make a full recovery once this has been treated.
+• It usually has 1 or more underlying causes.
+Many people make a full recovery once these have been treated.

-• Risk factors include being over 65 years old, having dementia, a hip fracture or severe illness, and being elderly and in hospital.
+• Risk factors include being over 65 years of age, having dementia, a hip fracture or severe illness, and being an older person in hospital.

 Nurse smiles at older woman with walking stick